FakeItEasy/FakeItEasy/docs/what-can-be-faked.md

 ### Types whose methods have `in` parameters

-Currently, types that contain methods having a parameter modified by the `in` keyword cannot be faked by the .NET Standard version of the FakeItEasy library.
+Generic types that contain methods having a parameter modified by the `in` keyword cannot be faked by FakeItEasy.

-If the type is a generic type, no FakeItEasy library can fake it.

-These limitations are tracked as [issue 1338](https://github.com/FakeItEasy/FakeItEasy/issues/1338).
+This limitation is tracked as [issue 1382](https://github.com/FakeItEasy/FakeItEasy/issues/1382).

 ### Where do the constructor arguments come from?